JuniorBecari10/host/README.md

 # Host

-An web app for managing hotels.
+A web app for managing hotels.
 It's very simple to setup and use.

 ## Project Overview

-Host is a lightweight hotel management web app designed to help manage hotel reservations, rooms, and customer information with ease.
+Host is a lightweight hotel management web app designed to help managing hotel reservations, rooms, and customer information with ease.

 ## Installation